Best Honey for Asthma & Respiratory Support

 Thyme Honey

-Thymol is a proven respiratory antiseptic used in commercial cough preparations.
+Thymol is a well-established respiratory antiseptic used in commercial cough preparations.
 Thyme honey combines this respiratory-specific antimicrobial activity with honey's soothing mucosal coating and anti-inflammatory polyphenols for comprehensive airway support.

 $14-$30 per jar